8730 Wilshire Boulevard, California 90211 top-bar-image

 These legal changes enable attorneys to do more than obtain compensation for victims.
 These laws also help lawyers connect victims with the help and support they need.
 As more victims come forward, there is more help available.

 However, these treatments are often expensive.
-They are also hard to find.
-A Los Angeles sexual abuse attorney can meet both these needs.
-Attorneys can arrange for quality medical care, usually at no upfront cost.
-Furthermore, not every treatment works for every survivor.
-There is no one-size-fits-all approach.
+A California sexual abuse attorney can help survivors access quality medical care, typically at no upfront cost.
+It’s important to note that not every treatment works for every survivor.
+Recovery is a personal journey, and there’s no one-size-fits-all approach.
+Below are three proven treatment options that can help survivors heal.

 Many children see significant progress after just twelve sessions.
 TF-CBT helps children deal with trauma and also helps them feel safe in similar environments.